2020 Refresher - Head and Neck

-The activity is designed to meet the interests of medical oncologists, radiation oncologists, radiation oncology residents, surgeons, nurses, radiation therapists, and radiation dosimetrists.
+The activity is designed to meet the interests of radiation oncologists and radiation oncology residents.

 The person(s) above served as the developer(s) of this activity.
 Additionally, the Education and CME/MOC Committees had control over the content of this activity.

 The American Society for Radiation Oncology (ASTRO) is accredited by the Accreditation Council of Continuing Medical Education to provide continuing education to physicians.

 ASTRO is awarded Deemed Status by the American Board of Radiology to provide SA-CME as part of Part II Maintenance of Certification.

 - 1.50 Certificate of AttendanceThis activity was designated for 1.50 AMA PRA Category 1 Credit™.